 Currency risk is the risk that the fair value or future cash flow of a financial instrument will fluctuate because of changes in foreign exchange rate.
 The Company's cash flow exposure to foreign currency is due mainly to cash, option payments and costs incurred for the development of its mineral properties in Mexico.
-As at February 28, 2009 and November 30, 2008, the Company's consolidated balance sheet included \$18,089 (2008 - \$17,587) of cash denominated in U.S. currency and \$895 (2008 - \$20,859) denominated in Mexican currency; \$34,349 of accounts payable (2008 - \$33,396) which were U.S. currency denominated and \$864 (2008 - \$4,924) of accounts payable which were Mexico currency denominated.
+As at February 28, 2010 and November 30, 2009, the Company's consolidated balance sheet included \$13,206 (2009 - \$18,089) of cash denominated in U.S. currency and \$24,805 (2009 - \$895) denominated in Mexican currency; \$56,781 of accounts payable (2009 - \$34,349) which were U.S. currency denominated and \$15,393 (2009 - \$864) of accounts payable which were Mexico currency denominated.
 The Company does not use hold or issue financial instruments for trading or speculative purposes.
-At February 28, 2009 there were no foreign exchange contracts outstanding.
+At February 28, 2010 there were no foreign exchange contracts outstanding.

-A 10% increase in the value of the Mexican peso compared to the Canadian dollar could increase the Company's expenses by \$800 for the three months ended February 28, 2009.
-A 10% decrease in the value of the Mexican peso would cause a similar decrease in expenses.
+A 10% increase in the value of the Mexican peso compared to the Canadian dollar could increase the Company's reported Mineral Properties by \$6,800 and increase its expenses by \$750 for the three months ended February 28, 2010.
+A 10% decrease in the value of the Mexican peso would cause a similar decrease in Mineral Properties and expenses.

-A 10% increase in the value of the United States dollar compared to the Canadian dollar could increase the Company's expenses by \$3,400 for the three months ended February 28, 2009.
-A 10% decrease in the value of the US dollar would have a similar decrease in expenses.
+A 10% increase or decrease in the value of the United States dollar compared to the Canadian dollar would not have a material effect on the Company's Mineral Properties and expenses for the three months ended February 28, 2010.